Ariellash/Final-DS/README.md

 Final project for DS certificate

 The goal of the project is to build the model that predicts the price of the property according to provided data.
 The project consists of 3 main steps:
-1. Data preparation - the output ready_data.csv
+1. Data preparation
-2. Feature analisys and preparation
+2. Feature analisys and preparation - the output train_data.npy
 3. Model building, validation and saving for production use